 - Synthesis of the molecule (Parametrizer, DihedralParametrizer)

-- Spectroscopic measurements (QuantumPatch, lightforge)
+- Spectroscopic characterization and mobility measurements (QuantumPatch, lightforge)

 2. P. Friederich, Adv.
 Mater.
 2017, 29, 1703505